gkubed/gkubed.github.io/_posts/2022-04-19-the-scion-fr-s-chronicles-part-i-early-ownership.markdown

 And this is where the car sat in mid 2017.
 Two years of ownership and it'd been in a light accident and had few but semi-aggressive modifications done to it.
 The car had seen half a dozen or so autocross events and somewhere around 25,000 miles.
 I loved the car and felt like I was just getting started.

-{% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/20170520_192553-1400.jpg" title="" caption="9.5 inch wide wheels means I got bumped from STX to CSP in SCCA class rulings" %}
+{% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/20170520_192553-1400.jpg" title="" caption="9.5 inch wide wheels means I got bumped from STX to CSP in SCCA class rulings.
+69 wouldn't have necessarily been my first choice, but this set of magnetic numbers was virtually free to me." %}

 That's all for this one.
 Part 2 will come soon.
 Thanks for reading! ❤